kubeflow/testing/README.md

       ```

        * The argument `kfctl-6742` is the name of the cluster

+1. You can use the script `py/kubeflow/testing/troubleshoot_deployment.py` to fetch logs alternatively you
+   can follow the steps below to filter the logs in the stackdriver UI

 1. Use a filter like the [following](https://console.cloud.google.com/logs/viewer?project=kubeflow-ci-deployment&organizationId=714441643818&minLogLevel=0&expandAll=false&customFacets&limitCustomFacetWidth=true&interval=NO_LIMIT&resource=gce_instance_group%2Finstance_group_id%2F1008177806084829541%2Finstance_group_name%2Fk8s-ig--53fc5e0363ccb918&advancedFilter=resource.labels.cluster_name%3D%22kfctl-6742%22%0AlogName%3D%22projects%2Fkubeflow-ci-deployment%2Flogs%2Fevents%22%20%0AjsonPayload.involvedObject.name%3D%22jupyter-web-app%22&scrollTimestamp=2019-04-27T01%3A23%3A48.000000000Z) to get the events associated with the deployment or statefulset